bitdruid/collama/README.md

   - `listFiles` - Find files in the workspace matching a glob pattern
   - `searchFiles` - Search file contents in the workspace for a regex pattern
   - `lsPath` - List the directory tree of a path in the workspace
-  - `createFile` - Create a new file in the workspace with content preview and user confirmation.
-Shows a preview of the new file content and asks for confirmation before creating the file.
+  - `createFile` - Create a new file in the workspace with content preview and user confirmation
-  - `createFolder` - Create a new folder/directory in the workspace with user confirmation.
-Asks for confirmation before creating the folder.
+  - `createFolder` - Create a new folder/directory in the workspace with user confirmation
-  - `editFile` - Edit a file in the workspace with diff preview and user confirmation.
-Always shows a side-by-side diff of original vs modified content and asks for confirmation before applying changes.
+  - `editFile` - Edit a file with diff preview and user confirmation (supports multiple search-and-replace operations)
+  - `deleteFile` - Delete a file from the workspace with user confirmation

 - **Git Tools**
   - `getCommits` - List git commits from a branch
   - `getCommitDiff` - Compare two commits or branches
   - `getWorkingTreeDiff` - Get unstaged or staged changes in the working directory
   - `listBranches` - List all local (and optionally remote) git branches
+  - `revertFile` - Revert a file to its last git-committed state with user confirmation

+- **Code Analysis Tools**
+  - `getSymbols` - Get symbols (classes, functions, variables, interfaces, types, etc.) from a document or the entire workspace
+  - `findReferences` - Find all references to a symbol across the workspace
+  - `getDiagnostics` - Get diagnostics (errors, warnings, hints) from the language server
+  - `renameSymbol` - Rename a symbol across the entire workspace using the language server (type-aware)

+**Read-Only Mode:**

+When `enableEditTools` is disabled (toggle via status bar), the following tools are unavailable:
+- `editFile`, `createFile`, `createFolder`, `deleteFile`, `revertFile`, `renameSymbol`

+The agent can still use read-only tools to explore and analyze your codebase safely.

 ## Contributing